 The absolute brass neck of this woman to pretend she cares about the victims of the Windrush Scandal, when so many of them are still waiting for compensation.
 At the end of October, only 196 people had been paid compensation since the scheme started.
 In April Alexandra Ankrah, who was head of policy of the Windrush compensation scheme, quit because she felt the scheme was “systematically racist.”
-Despite claiming the Home Office will adopt the Wendy Williams Lessons Learned Review recommendations in full, Priti Patel has yet to implement them and, to my knowledge, there’s no timeline as to when that will happen.
-Like the Home Secretaries before her, all Priti Patel has done is pay lip service to the victims of the Windrush Scandal, so to see her use them as a weapon against her critics is what is truly offensive.
+Despite claiming the Home Office will adopt the Wendy Williams Lessons Learned Review recommendations in full, Priti Patel has yet to implement them and there are clearly issues within the compensation scheme.
+Like the Home Secretaries before her, all Priti Patel has done thus far is pay lip service to the victims of the Windrush Scandal, so to see her use them as a weapon against her critics is what is truly offensive.

 - She doesn’t even know what she’s talking about